ArchipelagoMW/Archipelago/worlds/aquaria/docs/en_Aquaria.md

 that drop dishes that have not been learned before will drop ingredients of this dish instead.

 ## What is the goal of the game?
-The goal of the Aquaria game is to beat the final boss.
+The goal of the Aquaria game is to beat the creator.
 You can also add other goals like getting secret memories, beating a number of mini-bosses and beating a number of bosses.

 ## Which items can be in another player's world?